-Leaf Produce brings you fresh, tasty homegrown produce from our home garden in Kerikeri, Bay of Islands, New Zealand.
+Leaf Produce brings you fresh, tasty homegrown produce from our home garden in Kerikeri, Bay of Islands, New Zealand, since 2016.

 Kerikeri is a growers’ paradise, with beautiful rich, volcanic soil – plus a commercial irrigation scheme (with water coming from irrigation lakes), so our produce has enough water all year round.